wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 # Intro - Personal branding theme for developers

-Intro is an open source [Gatsby JS](https://www.gatsbyjs.org/) theme built specially for developers.
+Intro is an open source [Gatsby](https://www.gatsbyjs.org/) theme built specially for developers.

 Tell your story by showing your skills, projects and career path.